-Comparisons of the proteomic effects of genetically proxied IL-6 signaling downregulation with the pharmacological effects of IL-6R inhibition our MR approach with the effects derived from pharmacological IL-6R inhibition.
-We used data from a follow-up study of The Norwegian tocilizumab non-ST-segment-elevation MI (NSTEMI) trial, which tested IL-6R blockade with tocilizumab in patients with NSTEMI.
-In the original randomized control trial patients with NSTEMI received a single intravenous dose of tocilizumab 280mg or placebo (n=117).
-In a follow-up analysis, the proteomic profile of serum samples was quantified at baseline and four days post-treatment among a subgroup of 48 patients from the tocilizumab arm using the SOMAscan® aptamer-based proteomics assay.
-After matching the proteins available in both datasets, we quantified the Pearson's r correlation between the MR effects and the pharmacological effects across the proteome.
+To test the validity of our approach for detecting the downstream proteomic signature of a signaling pathway with proteome-wide MR, we aimed to correlate the effects derived from our MR approach with the effects derived from pharmacological IL-6R inhibition.
+We used data from a follow-up study of the Norwegian tocilizumab NSTEMI trial (non-ST-segment- elevation myocardial infarction), which tested IL-6R blockade with tocilizumab in patients with NSTEMI.
+In the original randomized control trial, patients with NSTEMI received a single intravenous dose of 280 mg of tocilizumab or placebo (n=117).30 In a follow-up analysis, the proteomic profile of serum samples was quantified at baseline and 4 days after treatment among a subgroup of 48 patients from the tocilizumab arm using the SOMAscan aptamer-based proteomics assay.31 After matching the proteins available in both data sets, we quantified the Pearson r correlation between the MR effects and the pharmacological effects across the proteome.